mdmayfield/Linux-XPS-15/Ubuntu MATE 18.04 Installation Notes.md

   ```
 - Had to re-copy Bluetooth firmware to `/lib/firmware/brcm/`; see Bluetooth.md
 - `sudo apt remove vlc`; `sudo snap install vlc`.
 VLC 3.0.2 has issues with timeline tooltips causing flickering (and also vala-panel-appmenu crashes).
-- Install libinput touchpad driver from source (my own fork no longer needed; he skips are resolved either through physical trackpad replacement or 18.04's libinput version, and now I'm using clickfinger instead of button areas.
-Only remaining issues were undesirable acceleration curve, and overzealous hysteresis; Peter has fixed these as of 1.11.2 or so!)
+- Install libinput touchpad driver from source (upstream is much better as of this writing; only customization is to allow two-finger scrolling and three-finger gestures while mouse button is held down)
 ```
 sudo apt build-dep libinput
 sudo apt install ninja-build meson doxygen graphviz libgtk-3-dev check valgrind libunwind-dev